 How big should the house be to achieve your dream?

-Be patient, flexible, and try not to let the stress of all the decisions overwhelm you during the process.
+Be patient, flexible, and try not to let the stress of a new custom home overwhelm you during the process.
 Having someone who goes through the process every day on your team is a great first step.
-We are always happy to discuss the process with you, just give us a call.
+We are always happy to discuss the process with you.

 Harrisonburg Downtown Renaissance Facade Enhancement Grant